davehammers/go-dalb/README.md

 - data path - default port is 8080
 - control path - default port is 8081

-The different ports enable dalb/internal management to be separate from the data forwarding path.
+The different ports enable dalb management to be separate from the data forwarding path.
 The URL's used to manage go-dalb do not conflict with any URL that may occur in the load balancing path.

 ### Control path URL's
-The following URL's are available to gather statistics and add worker nodes to dalb/internal
+The following URL's are available to gather statistics and add worker nodes to dalb:

 GET		/scheduler	returns global scheduler statistics